The Averina twins: Can you tell the rhythmic gymnastics star duo apart?

 The Averina twins were age-eligible for the 2016 Olympic Games in Rio, but the competition was so fierce, they were left home.
 Instead, Margarita Mamun surprised for the gold medal with compatriot Yana Kudryavtseva taking silver.
 The legendary Russian head coach Irina Viner told media she was saving the twins for after Rio, her ‘secret weapon’ she said.

-Russia take gold, silver in Individual Rhythmic Gymnastics
+Margarita Mamun leads Russia one-two in Individual Rhythmic Gymnastics

 RUNS IN THE FAMILY